Are you getting ready to climb the foothills of the Rocky Mountains?

 Overall this bag is designed for shorter day treks.
 The padded shoulder straps, relatively smaller size, and the sternum strap allow for comfort while you move around.
 While we would prefer that the waist strap have some padding, it still serves the purpose of helping to distribute the overall weight of the bag more evenly.

-While this is certainly one of the smaller day packs that we looked at, the overall comfortable design and the ability to be an asset to larger Osprey bags make it very versatile.
+While this is certainly one of the smaller day packs that we looked at, the lightweight design combined with its durability make it a great addition to your hike.

 - Very comfortable to wear